YVZYLDZ11/Python/README.md

 > Python relies on indentation, using whitespace, to define scope; such as the scope of loops, functions and classes.
 Other programming languages often use curly-brackets for this purpose.

+LISTS

+List Methods
+Python has a set of built-in methods that you can use on lists.

 TUPLES